What Is the Albedo Effect on Climate?

 The factors on which the albedo effect depends include the following:

 - Type of surface and its color: light surfaces such as snow and ice have a high albedo due to their ability to reflect sunlight.
 In contrast, dark surfaces such as asphalt and urban areas have a low albedo and tend to absorb more heat.
+This inherent property of surfaces plays a crucial role in local and global temperature regulation.

 - Angle of incidence: when the sun's rays reach a surface perpendicularly, it tends to reflect more light, which increases its albedo.
 The sun's rays can arrive at an acute angle, such as at the end of the day or near the poles.
 When this happens, the surface tends to absorb more solar radiation.
 In turn, this decreases its albedo.

 - Surface condition: the albedo of freshly fallen snow is higher than that of melted snow or dirty snow.
 Fresh snow is highly reflective due to its smooth surface and its ability to reflect light without absorbing it.
+Similarly, the presence of pollutants can significantly alter the albedo of various surfaces.

 - Pollution and aerosols: aerosol particles can scatter sunlight, which can increase the amount of reflected radiation.
 Particles in the atmosphere can also settle on surfaces, darkening them and lowering their albedo.
+The presence of air pollutants can thus play a significant role in modifying climate patterns.

 - Seasonal and climate changes: snow cover in the polar regions increases during winter, temporarily increasing the albedo of those areas.
 Likewise, changes in weather patterns can influence the amount of clouds in the atmosphere, which in turn affects the amount of solar radiation that reaches the surface.
+Seasonal variations and climate shifts can therefore have substantial effects on the albedo effect.

 Examples of the albedo effect